nanoHUB-U: Fundamentals of Nanoelectronics - Part A: Basic Concepts, 2nd Edition

 Brought to you by:

-First in a two part series, Part A: Basic Concepts (2015) is designed to convey the key concepts developed in the last 20 years, which constitute the fundamentals of nanoelectronics and mesoscopic physics.
-Part B: Quantum Models (2015), will be available on edX, Fall 2015 and nanoHUB-U, Spring 2016.
+First in a two part series, Part A: Basic Concepts, is designed to convey the key concepts developed in the last 20 years, which constitute the fundamentals of nanoelectronics and mesoscopic physics.

 The modern smartphone is enabled by a billion-plus nanotransistors, each having an active region that is barely a few hundred atoms long.
 Interestingly the same amazing technology has also led to a deeper understanding of the nature of current flow on an atomic scale and my aim is to make these lessons from nanoelectronics accessible to anyone in any branch of science or engineering.
 I will assume very little background beyond linear algebra and differential equations, although we will be discussing advanced concepts in non-equilibrium statistical mechanics that should be of interest even to specialists.

-In the first half of this course (4 weeks) we will introduce a new perspective connecting the quantized conductance of short ballistic conductors to the familiar Ohm's law of long diffusive conductors, along with a brief description of the modern nanotransistor.
-In the second half (4 weeks) we will address fundamental conceptual issues related to the meaning of resistance on an atomic scale, the interconversion of electricity and heat, the second law of thermodynamics and the fuel value of information.
+In the first half of this course, we will introduce a new perspective connecting the quantized conductance of short ballistic conductors to the familiar Ohm's law of long diffusive conductors, along with a brief description of the modern nanotransistor.
+In the second half, we will address fundamental conceptual issues related to the meaning of resistance on an atomic scale, the interconversion of electricity and heat, the second law of thermodynamics and the fuel value of information.

 Overall I hope to show that the lessons of nanoelectronics lead naturally to a new viewpoint, one that changes even some basic concepts we all learn in freshman physics.
 This unique viewpoint not only clarifies many old questions but also provides a powerful approach to new questions at the frontier of modern nanoelectronics, such as how devices can be built to control the spin of electrons.

 This course was originally offered in 2012 on nanoHUB-U and the accompanying text was subsequently published by World Scientific.
-I am preparing a second edition for publication in 2015, which will be used for this course.
-The manuscript will be made available to registered students.
+I have included the latest edition for those registered in this course.

 This course is intended to be broadly accessible to students in any branch of science or engineering.
 Students should have a basic familiarity with calculus and elementary differential equations.
 No prior acquaintance with quantum mechanics is assumed.